 Unlike other developments like the Commonwealth Towers or Echelon, the exterior design is more traditional as it is still very much white-based (a plus point is that it certainly attracts less heat).
 It’s safe, which is not a bad thing, but I just prefer the darker and sleeker look.

 The irregular shape actually does add some character to the development, as the swimming pools run almost the length of the space.
-I like the lagoon concept, with the island as spaces in the middle which is almost reminiscent of Sentosa.
+I like the lagoon concept, with the island as space in the middle which is almost reminiscent of Sentosa.
 Another great feature is the beach slope like entrance into the pool, something you don’t see all too often.
 Some stacks will face each other, with a separation of 18 metres at the bare minimum, which is not too bad.

 There is the one tennis court, which is to be expected for a development of this size.

 At 678 square feet, the 2-bedroom plus study unit at the Jovell is on the small side if you are coming from an older development.
 It is of average size if you were to compare to new launches nowadays though.
 Overall, the small space is really well planned and utilised, and there is very little wasted space with a small PES and no bay windows.

 The living room is a good size, and because the unit opens straight up into the kitchen, there isn’t any wasted space.